pragmatic-objects/site/_chapters/001_checked_exceptions.md

 }
 ```

 Suppressing exceptions is just wrong: never use exceptions for control flow (at least until you can).
-The second is a
+Wrapping
-direct contradiction to Yegor's own principles.
-But it feels less harmful and more sane than the previous two ways.
+exceptions (like in example above) is a direct contradiction to Yegor's own principles.
+But it feels less harmful and
+more sane than the previous two ways.

 ### Why so?